codurance/site/src/_posts/2019-10-14-worlds-strongest-architecture.md

 - "We must be data-driven"
 - "The capability we need is to deploy seven million times a day"
 - "The solution needs to be scalable"

+### How does one avoid such discussions?
+In general, discussions usually become ineffective when the people in the room do not have sufficient information to make sensible decisions.
+With respect to architecture, it is usually that people do not have enough context around what they need to optimise for.
+That's great, but let's look at a few examples to illustrate what is meant by this.